ArchipelagoMW/Archipelago/docs/running from source.md

 ## Optional: A Link to the Past Enemizer

+Only required to generate seeds that include A Link to the Past with certain options enabled.
+You will receive an error if it is required.

 You can get the latest Enemizer release at [Enemizer Github releases](https://github.com/Ijwu/Enemizer/releases).
 It should be dropped as "EnemizerCLI" into the root folder of the project.
-Alternatively, you can point the Enemizer setting in host.yaml at your Enemizer folder.
+Alternatively, you can point the Enemizer setting in host.yaml at your Enemizer executable.

 ## Optional: SNI

+SNI is required to use SNIClient.
+If not integrated into the project, it has to be started manually.

 You can get the latest SNI release at [SNI Github releases](https://github.com/alttpo/sni/releases).
 It should be dropped as "SNI" into the root folder of the project.
 Alternatively, you can point the sni setting in